simplesamlphp/simplesamlphp/docs/simplesamlphp-upgrade-notes-2.0.md

 ...
 ```

-If you are using Azure and if you are configuring a hosted sp in ssp,
-the entityID will be a relying party you added in azure.
-It will have
-an entityid in azure like <https://your.ssp.hostname/default-sp>.
+If you use SimpleSAMLphp as an SP, the IdP you are using will have
+your correct entityID configured.